-While renovating your home or building a new one is fun and exciting, it can also be a challenge.
-With so many decisions to make, it can leave you feeling overwhelmed!
+While renovating your home or building a new one is fun and exciting, it can also be really challenging.
+With so many available choices, making decisions for your new build can leave you feeling totally overwhelmed!

 Set a budget

 Rather than your budget being the amount you can save or borrow, work out how much you need to spend in as much detail as you can.
 Think about:

 - The size of the area you’re renovating

 - The value of your home and comparable homes in your area

 - A 10-15% contingency fund

 Choose your team

 Your architect or designer and builder are critical members of your team.
 They should be suitably qualified, understand your needs and budget, and be great communicators.
 Ask friends and family for recommendations and check out their previous work.
 If you’re comparing quotes, make sure they include the same scope of work, materials, fixtures and finish.
 Your team will have so much experience and will be invaluable in helping you make decisions for your new build.